zerolawtech/ZAP-Tech/README.md

 ## Description

-The ZeroLaw org-Augmentation Protocol (ZAP)  is a set of smart contracts, written in Solidity for the Ethereum blockchain, that allow for the tokenization of financial securities.
-It provides a robust, modular framework that is configurable for a wide range of jurisdictions, with consideration for real world needs based on today’s existing markets.
-ZAP favors handling as much permissioning logic on-chain as possible, in order to maximize transparency for all parties involved.
+The ZeroLaw org-Augmentation Protocol (ZAP) is a general-purpose tech/law stack for augmenting any business entity or organization through the use of smart contracts and shares deployed to Ethereum or any other EVM-based blockchain.
+It is non-rent-seeking, fully free and open source and is neither funded by nor requires the use of any protocol token.
+It is intended to be compatible with a range of legal compliance strategies or applicable legal regimes by providing tunable compliance parameters; it is even compatible with antilaw positions.
+ZAP’s compliance parameters may be tuned "all the way up", "all the way down" or anywhere in between; thus, ZAP is suitable for any entity or organization, ranging from traditional corporations to anarchic, pseudonymous collectives.
+ZAP merges the vision of a borderless, decentralized future with the power to comply with existing legal requirements & best practices for doing business.
+ZAP has been developed by ZeroLaw, an independent law/technology team working to make technology and legal agreements interoperable.
+Anyone may contribute to the protocol.

+ZAP was developed by [ZeroLaw](https://zerolaw.tech).

 ## How it Works